- Letters Home & Important Messages

 - Careful planning of Teaching Assistant support at different Key Stages.

-- Quality First teaching, close monitoring of individual progress (and subsequent action by the class teacher if a student is not progressing) personal guidance and promotion of student independence and awareness across the curriculum (see 1 above) all promote high levels of student achievement.
+- Quality First teaching, close monitoring of individual progress (and subsequent action by the class teacher if a student is not progressing) personal guidance and promotion of student independence and shared information across the curriculum (see 1 above) all promote high levels of student achievement.

 - All students follow the National Curriculum and are expected to pass external examinations at the end of Year 11.
-There may be adaptations or interventions during a student’s years in school, such as additional literacy or numeracy support, small group Maths Entry Level work (but this would lead into a GCSE programme) or short-term withdrawal for an intervention.
+There may be adaptations or interventions during a student’s school life, such as additional literacy or numeracy support, small group Maths Entry Level work/exam as part of Maths GCSE preparation or short-term withdrawal for an intervention.

-- Teachers take into account students’ needs when planning lessons, for example by wearing radio aids and re-checking understanding of students with hearing impairment or by simplifying (differentiating) work or presenting it in different ways for students with learning difficulties.
+- Teachers take into account students’ needs when planning lessons, for example by wearing radio aids and re-checking understanding of students with hearing impairment or by simplifying (differentiating) work or presenting it in different ways for students with additional learning needs.

 - TAs work closely with teachers to provide effective high quality support for students.

-- Interventions, for example Literacy Catch Up to speed up reading progress.
+- Interventions, for example Literacy Catch Up or Reading Club to speed up reading progress, in addition to whole-school promotion of reading and literacy development.

-- As students move through the school, guided pathways (in discussion with students and parents/carers) enable students to follow courses suited to their individual needs, for example we run a limited number of Level 1 accredited courses, there are various Science qualifications, some GCSEs have Foundation/Higher options and a range of Key Stage 5 courses are being developed as the Sixth Form expands in number.
+- As students move through the school, guided pathways (in discussion with students and parents/carers) enable students to follow courses suited to their individual needs, for example we run a limited number of Level 1/Entry Level accredited courses, there are various Science qualifications and in Year 12 there is the opportunity to study Level 2 Work Skills with Maths and English GCSE re-takes.

-All BGGS school staff take part in on-going professional development in SEND and there is a very strong focus on the development of literacy, numeracy and helping students to think about how they can improve their own learning.
-Training takes place at after school meetings, our weekly before school Teaching and Learning session (sharing good practice) and on allocated days during the year.
+All BGGS school staff take part in on-going professional development in SEND.
+There is a very strong focus on the development of literacy, numeracy and helping students to work independently and think about how they can improve their own learning.
+Training takes place at after school meetings, our weekly before school Teaching and Learning sessions (sharing good practice), on allocated days during the year and at our annual School Conference.
 Specialist training is arranged as/when needed (e.g. related to specific students with medical conditions).
 TAs have had external and school-based training related to their role and some have been on specialist courses, e.g. to support students with hearing impairment or autism.
+We take advice from a range of external agency staff, such as Pupil and School Support and the Educational Psychologist.
+BGGS has developed strong links with various universities through involvement in research projects.
+The government has designated BGGS as a Teaching School from September 2017, which will provide further opportunities for us to develop and share expertise and training.

 - Students’ progress during their school life (both individuals and groups)